Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

 \begin{proof}[Proof of Theorem \ref{Master_theorem2} (and extension to CPA for fixed regularity)]

 It is sufficient to verify that the conditions of Theorem \ref{GGV_theo} are satisfied.
-To do so, one shows that the prior puts sufficient mass in some Kullback-Leibler neighborhoods of the true density to be recovered.
-This is shown by mean of results in approximation theory (see Lemmas \ref{approx_cyclicSplines} and \ref{KL_cont_unif}) that we develop in Section \ref{approx_theory}.
-In addition, one also has to prove that the priors allocate most of their mass to subsets of limited complexity.
-This can be seen as the priors generate draws that belong to spaces that resemble spaces of spline function, whose dimension isn't too large (see Section \ref{spline_introduction} and Lemma \ref{Hell_unif_cont}).
-In the following, we write \textit{1) Complexity of the prior: } Let us define
+One shows that the prior puts sufficient mass in some Kullback-Leibler neighborhoods of the true density.
+We use results in Approximation Theory (see Lemmas \ref{approx_cyclicSplines} and \ref{KL_cont_unif}) that we develop in Section \ref{approx_theory}.
+Besides, one also has to prove that the priors allocate most of their mass to subsets of limited complexity.
+It ensues from the priors generating draws that belong to spaces that resemble spaces of splines, whose dimensions are not too large (see Section \ref{spline_introduction} and Lemma \ref{Hell_unif_cont}).
+In the following, we write $m=\lfloor\alpha\rfloor$ and, for $c_0$ a constant to be defined below,